Isabella Ducrot, Laila Tara H, Anousha Payne: Press release

 In both Bed Bugs and Termites we see marching processions albeit in differing stages.
 The former acts within a domestic setting, where a pillowcase becomes the stage for the composition.
 It is representative of our subject dreaming of her attempts trying to separate herself from six marching women that dance across the pillow.
 In Termites, a noisy and determined procession unfolds across the work.
 Women are in action, as the pencil marks offer a type of impermanence: one that will conclude shortly.
 As the men march below, enforcing and oppressing, they represent the ‘Termites’, and at the same time, metaphorically, the controlled manner required in the practice of miniature painting.

-The work of Anousha Payne explores cultural identity through allegory, interweaving of folktales, lived experiences and ancient hindu mythologies.
+The work of Anousha Payne (*1991, Southampton) explores cultural identity through allegory, interweaving of folktales, lived experiences and ancient hindu mythologies.
 The two hanging sculptures No dreamer (to learn something by being nothing) and No dreamer, In full bloom (Surahonne/Mahdokht), are of heads made from Tzalam wood and rattan, pierced with hand painted ceramic flowers.
 They were completed in Mexico this year, where the artist lived, worked and sourced the materials during a residency.

 Payne’s works question hierarchies – both material and social – and so the allegorical source of A Flowering Tree details the story of a woman who repeatedly transforms into a tree; always performing for others rather than herself.
 Her generosity is eventually taken advantage of and she becomes stuck (half human/half ‘thing’; a bust).
 The two works by Payne aim at returning the protagonist’s autonomy back to her.

-Depicted in their final iterations (as the artist states), both are now masks; the protagonist can choose when to wear the mask and when to transform.
 One head is ‘in full bloom’, while the other bust in its ‘final’ stage, showing a cascade of fallen flowers, a kind of representation of the end of a season, and a ‘goodbye’ to the character.

 Payne’s two figurative canvases A lucid state (brain squeeze) and A mask, a temporary shift consider varying states of mind: What is reality and what is fiction?
 Both figures derive from a character that the artist wrote about in a short story called The Gravity of Fur.
 By representing this character’s dissociative state of mind and existential worldview, we see that in A mask, a temporary shift, the female figure holds a head up to her own; echoing a Hamlet-like pose, representative of the isolation of the mind from the rest of the body.
 In the former, we see the figure push her finger through her eye-socket, into her brain; checking, as Payne notes, ‘to see if her brain is being squeezed’.
 Trapped in her own solitude from the short story, the character builds her own isolated narrative, creating her own love affair with an imagined creature.